JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 };

-Which of the following comparisons will return true
+Which of the following comparisons will return true?

 Correct Answer: (tree1.species == tree2.species) && (tree1.species == tree2.species)